 To TGay Editor: Change the 3rd paragraph of the 10.30.3 as follows:

-If an RD initiator and an RD responder are EDMG STAs with the Scheduled RD Supported field in their EDMG Capabilities element equal to 1, then the RD initiator may set the ack policy of MPDUs contained in A-MPDU transmitted within an RDG PPDU to Scheduled Ack.
+If an RD initiator and an RD responder are EDMG STAs and both STAs support scheduling procedure of the RD protocol , then the RD initiator may set the ack policy of MPDUs contained in A-MPDU transmitted within an RDG PPDU to Scheduled Ack.
 In this case, the RD initiator shall include at least one Block Ack Schedule frame with Response Offset and Response Duration fields set to nonzero values in an A-MPDU transmitted within the RDG PPDU.
 If an A-MPDU is transmitted not as a part of an EDMG MU PPDU, the RD initiator shall set the value of the Response Offset field in the Block Ack Schedule frame equal to SIFS.

 10.30.5 Reverse direction for EDMG DL MU-MIMO